 Soar to success!

 A positive, nurturing climate that promotes student learning is evident throughout the school.
 Parent volunteers assist in the classrooms on a daily basis performing a variety of instructional and clerical duties.
 Parents are also utilized in the school workroom to assure that workroom requests are completed.
 The school PTO continues to function as a strong advocate for children and teachers.
 Proceeds from annual fundraising activities support educational assemblies and programs, field trips, academic and social events, and school safety.
-The school library and the media technician provides a tremendous resource to support the instructional program for all students.
+The school library and the media technician provide a tremendous resource to support the instructional program for all students.